 Immediately react to user inputs in an obvious manner.

-To help you design your next Gear app, the Samsung TAU Library provides you with JPG or Photoshop (PSD) images for over 100 Gear S3 app pages and almost 200 Gear S2 app pages in 3 image sets.
+To help you design your next Gear app, the Samsung TAU Library provides you with JPG or Photoshop (PSD) images for more than 100 Gear S3 app pages and almost 200 Gear S2 app pages in 3 image sets.

 Basic UI components